Environmental Studies Faculty

 Forestry, Wildland Fire, Prescribed Fire

-Jon started at FRC in 2020 as the Campus Forest Health and Fuels Coordinator.
-He manages the campus forest landscape and teaches students about forest management and prescribed fire.
+Since 2020, Jon has been working to manage the ~ 450-acre campus forested landscape and teaches students about forest management and prescribed fire.
+After arriving at FRC he has reinvigorated the prescribed fire program and conducts underburns on the campus each year to increase campus forest resilience and train students in applied fire skills.
 He comes to FRC after a career working for Berkeley Forests and working at the USFS's Fire and Environment Research and Applications Team.
-He has lots of experince studying the forests of the Sierra Nevada and planning and conducting large-scale prescribed fires, as well as working as a wildland firefighter.
+He has decades of experience studying the forests of the Sierra Nevada and planning and conducting large-scale prescribed fires, as well as working as a wildland firefighter.
 He enjoys traveling, being outside, hiking with his family, and fly fishing.

 Hatchery Director